| Official

 provide partial support for private theater groups and for major art exhibits

-The legendary Mustafa Kemal, a Turkish World War I hero later
+and festivals.
+HISTORY The legendary Mustafa Kemal, a Turkish World War I hero later

 known as "Ataturk" or "father of the Turks," founded the Republic of Turkey in